 The Healthy River Healthy You podcast helps take steps towards building a healthier lifestyle and river by offering health and environment tips and fun river facts and history while you walk alongside the Mississippi River.

+Go Fishing!
 Fishing is great in the fall as fish prepare for the cold water of winter, but there are so many other things to do while fishing in the fall as well.
 Birds are migrating, wildlife stalks the river banks, the air is crisp, and the leaves are changing.
 Fall is one of Minnesotans favorite times of the year.
-Find out more about fishing locations on the Mississippi River.
+Find out more about fishing on the Mississippi River.